RE License #

 +1 312 228 3618

-Hugh Murphy is an Executive Vice President with JLL, Chicago, Illinois.
+Hugh Murphy is a Senior Vice President with JLL, Chicago, Illinois.
 He assists companies throughout the Midwest with real estate solutions and is an expert in government issues and relationships.
 Mr. Murphy has assisted clients in securing government incentives as well as dealing with all issues related to government permits and approvals.
 He has assisted numerous airlines and airport related companies deal with airports and their use/lease agreements.
 He has worked with MillerCoors, Bell Helicopter, AAR Corp, General Services Administration, State of Missouri, City of Chicago.
 Hugh also represents the General Services Administration in lease negotiations.

 Mr. Murphy comes to JLL after completing a 20 year career with the City of Chicago, where he was responsible for several management tasks, including running O'Hare and Midway Airports in Chicago, as well as serving as the Chief Management Officer for the City of Chicago responsible for managing overall City Government.
 In this role, Mr. Murphy was the senior advisor to the Mayor on tax policy, financial issues, capital funding and procurement.